Updated: Mar 3

 Spotbot or similar carpet cleaner for accidents

 *Food/meal dispensing toys in lieu of (boring) bowls (e.g. Treat Ball, Kong wobbler, (3) Kong stuffables and/or West paw Zogoflex Tux toy, AKA puppy pacifiers.)
 Choose the right size and durability for your dog.
 If it’s too small, it can get lodged in the mouth or throat.
 If it’s too soft, it will get torn up; soft ones for puppies and seniors, red for average chewers, black for power chewers.
 Why 3?
 One to play, one in the fridge or freezer, one lost under the couch temporarily!
 Not sure how to stuff?
 Check out these ideas.
-Snuffle mats are fun for some dogs, particularly short nosed dogs like pugs or bulldogs, puppies, dogs who tend to be giver-uppers with more difficult feeding toys.
+Snuffle mats and Lickimats are fun for some dogs, particularly short nosed dogs like pugs or bulldogs, puppies, dogs who tend to be giver-uppers with more difficult feeding toys.
 Destructive dogs might tear the fleece so please supervise.

 Chewing and Playing Supplies